On the (non)removability of spectral parameters in $Z_2$-graded zero-curvature representations and its applications: Families of coverings and the Fr olicher -- Nijenhuis bracket

-We note that, generally, $X_g$ is nonlinear with respect to~$w^i$ and~$f^j$.
-The commutation relations between the vector fields of such type are also inherited from the relations in the Lie algebra $\fg$:
+Generally speaking, the vector field~$X_{ {g}}$ on the respective subset of the target space $\BBR^{k_0| k_1}$ is nonlinear with respect to the variables~$w^0$,\ $\ldots$,\ $w^{k_0+k_1}$.
+Nevertheless, the commutation relations between vector fields of such type are inherited from the relations in Lie algebra~$\fg\ni {g}, {h}$: